AdobeDocs/commerce-extensibility/src/pages/starter-kit/best-practices.md

 ---
 title: Best practices
-description: Learn about best practices to use when developing with the Adobe Commerce Extensibility Starter Kit.
+description: Learn about best practices to use when developing with the Adobe Commerce Integration Starter Kit.
 keywords:
  - Extensibility
  - App Builder